 For instance, take a big-decision scenario such as restructuring departments.
-A bottom-up approach would entail a reverse-pyramid method where low-level employees are consulted first and an informal two-way dialog occurs.
+A bottom-up approach would use a reverse-pyramid method where low-level employees are consulted first and an informal two-way dialog occurs.
 With their insight, a murky restructuring idea eventually comes into focus.

 Once you take your plan to top management, you will be armed with hard facts and anecdotal back up.
 Now, decisions are limited to the logistics of the rollout, not square-one rehashing.
-With this bottom-up method, your gut instincts have metastasized into a company-wide, single-focused effort where everyone is in sync and on board.
+With this bottom-up method, your gut instincts have evolved into a company-wide, single-focused effort where everyone is in sync and on board.

 Research conducted by Softchoice, an IT provider for thousands of organizations across the U.S., found employees tend to ignore new office communication and collaboration tools unless they are involved in the selection process.